 Please remember to bring:

-The Children's Educare Center is a latex-free environment.
+The Children's Educare Center is a latex-safe environment.

 Items From Home - Our center is equipped with appropriate toys; therefore, we request that no play items be brought from home.
 We also ask that children do not wear rings and watches as we wash our hands frequently and jewelry gets in the way.
 If such items are brought to the center we cannot be responsible for it.

 Parent Visits - A parent is always welcome to visit the center at any time.
 Please check in at the office.

 Conferences - A parent may request a conference at any time, however conferences are scheduled the month of April for children three years and older.

 Birthdays/Special Occasions - Arrangements for observing a special occasion by bringing treats must be planned with the center staff and must involve all children in the child's group.
 Birthday treats cannot be homemade, they need to be store bought, pre-packaged foods.
 Some suggestions: Bananas, boxed raisins, granola or cereal bars, cheese and crackers, cereal, and fruit snacks.
 Please avoid candy treats.

 Paper Products Roundup - Parents will be asked to bring: two boxes of 250 count Puffs tissues and two large packages of 300 count napkins twice a year to help defray costs.
 Tentative dates are February, June, and September.
 A notice will be posted.

 Phone Calls - Phone calls are not allowed directly to children while at the center.
 These phone calls are very disruptive.
 In order for the child to hear on the phone, they have to use a phone in another area.
 Children need to be monitored at all times.